Radar in World War II: Air-to-surface-vessel radar

 While testing the AI radars near Bawdsey Manor, Bowen's team noticed the radar generated strong returns from ships and docks.
 This was due to the vertical sides of the objects, which formed excellent partial corner reflectors, allowing detection at several miles range.
 The team focussed on this application for much of 1938.

-The Air-to-surface-vessel (ASV) Mark I, using electronics similar to those of the AI sets, was the first aircraft-carried radar to enter service, in early 1940.
-It was quickly replaced by the improved Mark II, which included side-scanning antennas that allowed the aircraft to sweep twice the area in a single pass.
-The later ASV Mk.
-II had the power needed to detect submarines on the surface, eventually making such operations suicidal.
+In 1939, the Air-to-surface-vessel (ASV) Mark I, using electronics similar to those of the AI Mk II, was able to spot vessels in the English Channel, including submarines.
+In 1940, the system was improved with the ASV Mk.
+II radar.